thomasWeise/aitoa/book/comparing/tests/README.md

 There are two types of tests: parametric and non-parametric tests.
 The so-called parametric tests assume that the data follows certain distributions.
-Examples for parametric tests&nbsp;[@B2001MVORSNPM] include the $t$-test, which assumes normal distribution.
+Examples for parametric tests&nbsp;[@B2001MVORSNPM] include the $t$&#8209;test, which assumes normal distribution.
-This means that if our observations follow the normal distribution, then we cannot apply the $t$-test.
+This means that if our observations follow the normal distribution, then we cannot apply the $t$&#8209;test.
-Since we often do not know which distribution our results follow, we should not apply the $t$-test.
+Since we often do not know which distribution our results follow, we should not apply the $t$&#8209;test.
 In general, if we are not 100% sure that our data fulfills the requirements of the tests, we should not apply the tests.
 Hence, we are on the safe side if we do not use parametric tests.